Preventing Relapse In Co-Occurring Disorders

 Understanding Co-Occurring Disorders

-Co-occurring disorders are a problem that plague many people who struggle with addictions.
+Co-occurring disorders are a problem that plagues many people who struggle with addictions.
 The Substance Abuse and Mental Health Administration estimates that 34 percent of all people with addictions in America suffer from a co-occurring disorder.
 What is this problem and why is it so prevalent?
 To understand co-occurring disorders, let’s take a look at how they develop.

 Simply put, a co-occurring disorder is a situation in which an addiction exists alongside one or more mental health problems, such as depression, bipolar disorder, or schizophrenia.
 Simply having both problems doesn’t necessarily mean you have a co-occurring disorder.
 The two problems have to influence and exacerbate each other before you are suffering from dual diagnosis.